Any Server with Files.com Agent

 Adding a Files.com connection requires multiple steps.
 First, you save a new connection in your account.
 After the connection is saved, download the configuration file.
 The third step is to install the agent executable on the host system and run it as a service using the configuration file.

-Provide a Connection Label so you can identify the connection in a list.
-This is especially important if you need more than 1 connection of the same type, such as 2 different on-premises file servers.
+Provide a *Connection Label* so you can identify the connection in a list.
+This matters most when you have more than one connection of the same type, since the label is what tells them apart.

 Choose the *Agent Permissions* - this is the level of access Mover will have to the files on the system that runs the Files.com Agent.
 If you plan to migrate files and folders to the system, choose *Read and Write*.
 If you're only planning to use the system as a source, choose *Read only.*